gruntwork-io/docs/docs/2.0/docs/pipelines/guides/terragrunt-env-vars.md

-# Passing Additional Environment Variables to Terragrunt
+# Leveraging advanced Terragrunt Features

 ## Introduction

 When Pipelines detects changes to IaC in your infrastructure repositories it will invoke `terragrunt` with a specific set of command line arguments for the detected change.
-For example for a change to a single unit in a pull request pipelines will chdir into the unit directory and invoke `terragrunt plan --terragrunt-non-interactive`.
+For example for a change to a single unit in a pull request pipelines will `chdir` into the unit directory and invoke `terragrunt plan --terragrunt-non-interactive`.

 You can inspect the specific command in different scenarios by viewing the logs for a Pipelines workflow run.